- of the population receives some form of WFP assistance

 - 10.9 million

 Jordan is an upper middle-income country, with a population of 10.9 million, quite youthful with 74 percent below the age of 30.
 It is a resource-poor, food-deficit country with limited agricultural land, no oil resources and a scarce water supply.
 Jordan hosts the second highest share of refugees per capita in the world with over 750,000 refugees registered as of July 2021, mostly from Syria (89 percent).
 Around 83 percent of refugees live in cities while 17 percent live in Za’atari and Azraq refugee camps.

-Jordan is considered a food secure country with a score of 11.2 on the 2018 Global Hunger Index, indicating that the level of hunger is moderate.
-However, food security is challenged by a multitude of structural and political factors, such as high poverty rates, unemployment, slow economic growth and increased cost of living, with marked disparities between regions and population groups.
-A small proportion of vulnerable Jordanians receive cash or food assistance from the National Aid Fund and local NGOs, but social safety net coverage remains limited.
+While Jordan is considered a food secure country with a score of 8.8 on the 2020 Global Hunger Index, food security is challenged by a multitude of structural and political factors, such as high poverty rates, unemployment, slow economic growth and increased cost of living, with marked disparities between regions and population groups.
+While Jordan’s National Aid Fund (NAF) has scaled-up its coverage of vulnerable Jordanians in response to COVID-19, social safety net coverage remains limited.